davemo88/tg/docs/_posts/2020-08-22-contract-signing.markdown

 categories: validation
 ---

-A contract requires 3 signatures in order to use the arbiter for payout.
-These signatures are added in a specific order: Player 1, Player 2, and finally the Arbiter.
-Player 1 computes the contract hash, signs it, and adds it to the contract.
+A contract requires all three parties' signatures to be certified, and the arbiter will only sign payouts for certified contracts.
+The parties sign the contract in a specific order: Player 1, Player 2, and finally the Arbiter.

+Player 1 computes the contract hash and signs it.
 Player 2 verifies Player 1's signature, then signs on top.
 Finally the Arbiter verifies both players' signatures and signs on top before returning the now-certified contract to the players.
-At this point the players are free to broadcast the funding transaction and begin their game.
+At this point the players are free to broadcast the funding transaction, play their game, and request payout.
+The arbiter will process payout reqeusts for the contract.

-When a signature is added to the contract, it is added on top of the previous signature.
-Signing "on top" means using the previous signature as the message to sign for the next.
-The signatures must be placed in order Player 1 sig -> Player 2 sig -> Arbiter sig.
+When a signature is added to the contract, it is added on top of the previous signature. "on top" means using the previous signature as the message to sign.

 Player 1 does not have to verify any signatures because they are the first to sign.
 They simply sign the contract hash.